scuzzydude/asimov/asimov.md

 ![Chart, line chart Description automatically generated](media/image4.jpg){width="6.5in" height="4.180555555555555in"}

-Figure - Life expectancy 1870-2019 from https://ourworldindata.org/life-expectancy#twice-as-long-life-expectancy-around-the-world
+Figure 4 - Life expectancy 1870-2019 from https://ourworldindata.org/life-expectancy#twice-as-long-life-expectancy-around-the-world

 The chart above shows from 1890, the year of the first commercial application of Tesla's AC inventions, to 1990 life expectancy in the US rose from 45.2 to 75.2 years, an increase of 66%.
 It's noteworthy that in 1890, The United States was already one of the most advanced countries in the industrial age, and a life expectancy of 45 years was much higher than the world average of around 30 years.
 In that same time period, the World average doubled -- 100%.
-Now, modern medicine wants to take most of the credit for that, with lower rates of infant mortality and higher standards or hygiene and care and broader access to doctors across the planet.
+Modern medicine wants to take most of the credit for that, with lower rates of infant mortality and higher standards or hygiene and care and broader access to doctors across the planet.
 Sure.
-Doctors and Nurses deserve a lot of credit.
+Doctors, Nurses, and hand washing deserve a lot of credit.

 Let me ask you this - What's the success rate of Caesarian sections by candlelight?
-How often do anesthesiologist just wing it without using heart-rate, blood-pressure and breathing monitors?
+How often do anesthesiologist just wing it without using heart and respiratory monitors?
 How well do home brewed mold-cultures work as antibiotics?

 I don't think medicine has much do with the worldwide increase in longevity.
 As an American with employer paid health insurance, I've seen a lot of doctors in my life, but I'm guessing that's not true for most of the billions on this planet.